 - A device with a registered serial number if found, may aid in establishing the laptop was stolen, even though it had not yet been reported.

-Laptop Registration Form and call X8770, Ofc.
-Steve Mello, to make an appointment to stop in so we can register your device.
+Call X8770, Officer Steve Mello to make an appointment to stop in so we can register your device.
 It is never too late!

 For more information on crime prevention, contact Crime Prevention Officer Steven Mello: x8770 (508-999-8770) or email him.